 Raleigh has the unfortunate distinction of being ranked sixth in the list of cities with the highest number of roach infestations around the country.
 Cockroaches tend to thrive in warm, humid climates and they can be difficult to clear up.
 If you are living in an apartment building, you may have an even harder time to clear up an infestation, as the cockroaches may move from one room to another.
-Here are some steps you can take.
+Here are some steps you can take to eliminate cockroaches.

 Contact the Landlord